MisterProtocol/RAND-editor/README.md

 this environment variable in .cshrc or .profile is feasible because the shell executes these after iTerm2 has set up the environment.)

-It should be noted that the 'main' branch, e19, doesn't use any of this, and in fact uses the older <sgtty.h> terminal interface.
+It should be noted that the 'original' branch, e19, doesn't use any of this, and in fact uses the older <sgtty.h> terminal interface.
 The newer interface, <term.h>, is used by the mouse support code in branch 'main'.
 However, the code still includes <sgtty.h> for some of its code.
 These